thoughtspot/thoughtspot.github.io/_disaster-recovery/set-up-DR-config.md

 permalink: /:collection/:path.html
 ---
-Disaster recovery setup configures periodic backups from the primary to a shared, mirrored storage (NFS mounted drive or NAS).
+Disaster recovery setup configures periodic backups from the primary to a shared, mirrored storage volume.
+Your shared volume should have a minimum of 15GB free and at least 20GB for a full backup.

 When choosing times and frequencies for periodic backups, you should choose a reasonable frequency.
 Do not schedule backups too close together, since a backup cannot start when another backup is still running.
 Avoid backing up when the system is experiencing a heavy load, such as peak usage or a large data load.

-Your shared volume should have a minimum of 15GB free and at least 20GB for a full backup.
+This system makes it possible for you to restore the last the last backed up state from the primary to the secondary sever.
+If you configure daily backups, any metadata or data loaded/created after the last backup is not included in restore.

 ## Prerequisite